Weightlifting at the 1928 Summer Olympics – Men's 82.5 kg

-The men's light heavyweight event was part of the weightlifting programme at the 1928 Summer Olympics.
+The men's light heavyweight event was part of the weightlifting programme at the 1928 Summer Olympics in Amsterdam.
 The weight class was the second-heaviest contested, and allowed weightlifters of up to 82.5 kilograms (181.5 pounds).
 The competition was held on Sunday, 29 July 1928.

 Records

 These were the standing world and Olympic records (in kilograms) prior to the 1928 Summer Olympics.